mmeendez8/mmeendez8.github.io/_posts/2021-08-30-mmdet-dvc-tutorial.md

 - `custom_hooks`: extra hooks that we can insert or create for retrieving or adding functionalities to our training
 - `workflow`: it defines training workflow, this is, how many training epochs do we want to run before a validation one.

-Since we are using DVC, we are also going to use the [DVCLive](https://dvc.org/doc/dvclive) hook.
+Since we are using DVC, we are also going to use the [DVCLive](https://dvc.org/doc/dvclive){:target="_blank"}{:rel="noopener noreferrer"} hook.
 DVCLive is an open-source Python library for monitoring the progress of metrics during training of machine learning models.
 It is a recent and super cool library with git integration and that's all I need!
 See how simple is to add this hook:

 ```python
 log_config = dict(